roseengineering/RasPi-Si5351.py/README.md

 Library derived from code at https://github.com/adafruit/Adafruit_Si5351_Library

-Make sure you have installed python3-smbus:
+Make sure you have installed python-smbus -- the Adafruit_I2C.py library has not been updated for python3.

-$ sudo apt-get install python3-smbus
+$ sudo apt-get install python-smbus

 Example code: